GuanXP/GSerialize/README.md

 All other customized serializable types in the same assembly will get their generated serialization codes at same time.

-The generating process will take a few seconds, the client code can call Serializer.CacheSerialiablesInAssembly to generate all serialization codes before any serializer.Serialize<T> calls.
+The generating process will take a few seconds, the client code can call Serializer.PrepareForAssembly to generate all serialization codes before any serializer.Serialize<T> calls.

 ## Limitations
-GSerialize doesn't check references among the class fields, so the customized class must avoid property/field reference cycle otherwise it might get a dead loop while serializing.
+For best performance, GSerialize.Serializer doesn't check references among the class members, every member will save a copy of its data even.
+The customized class must avoid reference cycle because that will cause a dead loop while serializing.
+If you need references checked, please use GSerialize.Serializer2 that will lost a bit of performance but can decrease data size if there are many member references in a serializable object.

-GSerialize is not thread safe, so client shall avoid calling identical instance of Serializer from variety threads.
+GSerialize is not thread safe, so client shall avoid accessing identical instance of Serializer/Serializer2 from variety threads.

 Customized serializable class must provide a default constructor.